CarrotBCMS/Carrot/README.md

 # Example

 An instance of carrot is running on Heroku under http://carrotbms.heroku.com.
 Login with _admin_ (username) and _carrot_ (password).

+# What's next?

+The following features are still missing:

++ (Advanced) user management - Currently we have a single user with credentials stored inside the application settings file.
+This should be replaced with a user and role management in the future.

++ Support for binary files - Carrots current support for text and notifications should be extended to allow file attachments.
+The syncing process needs to be overhauled for that purpose.

 # License